qgis/QGIS-Documentation/user_guide/introduction/features_at_a_glance.rst

 \end{description}

-With a plugged in GPS receiver (has to be supported by your operating system) a simple click on \button{Connect} connects the GPS to QGIS.
-A second click (now \button{Disconnect}) disconnects the GPS-Reciever from your Computer.
+With a plugged in GPS receiver (has to be supported by your operating system) a simple click on |button| :menuselection:`Connect`connects the GPS to QGIS.
+A second click (now |button| :menuselection:`Disconnect`) disconnects the GPS-Reciever from your Computer.
 For GNU/Linux gpsd support is integrated to support connection to most GPS receivers.
 Therefore you first have to configure gpsd properly to connect QGIS to it.